var-y/challenge-0-calculator/README.md

 ### The rules ###
 1. You can use any tool, programming language, UI framework, colors, platform as long as it calculates and only add the basic Arithmetic ( + , - , * , /)

+### How to participate ###
+1. fork the repo
+2. make a folder with your name or username
+3. write the solution
+4. make pull request